top of page

 2. Valuation Realism & Price Logic

 Pricing expectations should reflect actual market drivers: maintainable earnings, risk profile, compliance, and team continuity.
-Anchoring to revenue, past peaks, or personal investment typically results in stalled or adversarial negotiations, and erodes trust.
+Anchoring to revenue, past peaks, or personal investment typically results in stalled or adversarial negotiation and erodes trust.

 3. Operational Independence from the Vendor